Chocolate Cream Pie

 Instructions

-- Prepare pie crust according to the No Fail Pie Crust recipe.
-Preheat oven to 350 °F. Poke the bottom of the crust with a fork, then line it with aluminum foil and fill with pie weights.
-Bake for 20 minutes, remove weights and foil, and bake an additional 10 minutes until golden and fully set.
+- Make the pie crust.
+Prepare pie crust according to the No Fail Pie Crust recipe.
+Transfer the pie crust into a 9-inch diameter deep pie dish and freeze for at least 10 minutes.
+Preheat oven to 350 °F. Poke the bottom of the crust several times with a fork, then line it with aluminum foil and fill it with pie weights.
+Bake for 20 minutes, remove weights and foil, and bake an additional 10 to 15 minutes until golden and fully set.
 Cool completely before filling.

-- In a large saucepan, whisk together the egg yolks, sugar, cornstarch, cocoa powder, espresso powder, salt, heavy cream, and milk until well combined and no lumps remain.
+- Make the chocolate custard filling.
+In a large saucepan, whisk together the egg yolks, sugar, cornstarch, cocoa powder, espresso powder, salt, heavy cream, and milk until well combined and no lumps remain.
 Cook the custard over medium heat until boiling, whisking constantly.
-Once the mixture starts to boil, turn the heat down to medium-low and cook an additional 5 minutes more, continuing to whisk.
+Once the mixture starts to boil, turn the heat down to medium-low and cook 5 minutes more, continuing to whisk.

 Notes